awslabs/aws-simple-cicd/docs/admin.md

 ## Configure Accounts

 Add the account ids of the target accounts to the project-config.json file.
 The account Id will be passed to the deployment stage as an environment variable.
-Do not set the account id for any environment you do not want to target.
+Leave the account id blank for any environment you do not want to target.

 ```text
 {